PFMassiani/edge/README.md

 Source code for the article "On exploration requirements for learning safety constraints" presented at the [3rd L4DC conference](https://l4dc.ethz.ch).

-This code was developed in __python 3.7.10__.
+This code was developed in __python 3.7.9__.

 ## Installation

-Clone the repository.
-Create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with a Python 3.7.10 interpreter.
+Clone the repository, and checkout the branch `l4dc-2021`.
+Create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with a Python 3.7.9 interpreter.
 Then run in the project folder:
 ```
 pip3 install -r requirements.txt
 ```